Tennessee Immigrant & Minority Business Group

-Membership of TIMBG is free, and is open to ALL immigrant and minority businesses, and as well as those that are interested in working with immigrants and minority businesses.
+Membership of TIMBG is open to ALL immigrant and minority businesses, and as well as those that are interested in working with immigrants and minority businesses.

 In 2003 the Urban Institute published the report of a study for Building the New American Community Project entitled “Profile of the Foreign-Born in the Nashville Economic Market.”
 Among its findings were these:

 While the share of the Nashville Economic Market’s foreign-born population (5 percent) was less than half the national average (11 percent), immigration to the region was growing rapidly; between 1990 and 2000 the foreign-born population grew by 203 percent, almost four times the national average (57 percent); 40 percent of the immigrants in the Nashville Economic Market arrived after 1995, compared with 24 percent nationally; the foreign born in Metro Nashville-Davidson County grew by 213 percent during this period; the state of Tennessee’s foreign-born population grew by 169 percent between 1990 and 2000; in 2000, Tennessee ranked sixth in the nation in the rate of its immigrant population growth.